U Idioms

 uptight

-My sister has been uptight all week because of her exams.
+My sister is very uptight because of her exams.

 use every trick in the book

-The apartment manager used every trick in the book to try and make the young family leave.
+The apartment manager used every trick in the book to force the young family to leave.

 use one`s head/bean/noodle/noggin